-Your change will be effective the first of the month following receipt of the election request.
+Your change will be effective the first of the month following receipt of the election request or the dependent's 13th birthday, whichever is later.

 NOTE: Expenses incurred on or after the child's 13th birthday may not be reimbursed.